nolanlawson/dotjs-2016/readme.md

 ???

-So in this light, HTML5 can be seen as a response to Flash and Silverlight.
+So in this light, HTML5 can be seen as a response to the challenges to the web posed by Flash and Silverlight.

-At the time, if you were building rich web applications, then Flash, Java applets, Silverlight, and similar technologies were compelling alternatives to HTML because there was a lot you couldn't do with the open web.

-These were proprietary, vendor-specific technologies that fed off of the web, and threatend to overtake it.

-And to be fair, you can't really blame developers or users for preferring these plugins at the time.
-It was just a better way to build good user experiences.
-People were voting with their feet, against the web.

 --
 * File upload
 * Video
 * Clipboard